 Google revamped its Works with Nest program a year ago, and a lot of smart devices lost compatibility as a result.
 Google replaced the old program with a stricter Works with Google Assistant version (with a focus on privacy), and has slowly been building compatibility back up with newer smart devices.
 You can find out more about the new program and device compatibility here.

 Speakers and sound

 The Home Mini has a 40mm driver for sound, around the same size that’s found in large headphones.
 This is a significant decrease in sound reach and quality compared to larger Bluetooth speakers like the Google Home.
 Unfortunately, this version of the Home Mini only has a micro-USB port for power, so you will need Bluetooth wireless headphones to connect to it (at which point, you can just connect to your computer instead).
 It’s not really designed as a music-playing machine.

-The Nest Mini has upgraded sound design and newer hardware for the same price, plus integrated mounting options.
+The Nest Mini has upgraded sound design and newer hardware for about $10 more, plus integrated mounting options.
 That makes this 2nd generation model an easy pick over the Home Mini.
 In fact, it’s likely Google will phase the Home Mini out entirely in the future (it’s already difficult to find in many online stores).
-If you need to pick between the two, the Nest Mini is the obvious choice…but we encourage you to take a look at the full range of smart speakers on the market before making a final decision.
+If you need to pick between the two, the Nest Mini is the obvious choice, but we encourage you to take a look at the full range of smart speakers on the market before making a final decision.

 - Google Nest Mini vs. Amazon Echo Dot: Which is better?

 - These are the best Google Home and Google Nest deals for July 2020